-- (b) Minutes of all meetings shall be confirmed by the Chairman of the meeting and circulated to all the members of the Nominating Committee.
-Such minutes signed by the Chairman of the Nominating Committee shall be conclusive evidence without any further proof of the facts thereon stated. - (c) The Nominating Committee may resolve and approve certain ad-hoc matters via circular resolutions provided that the circular resolutions are drawn up with detailed information and must be signed by all members of the Nominating Committee.
+(b) Minutes of all meetings shall be confirmed by the Chairman of the meeting and circulated to all the members of the Nominating Committee.
+Such minutes signed by the Chairman of the Nominating Committee shall be conclusive evidence without any further proof of the facts thereon stated.

+(c) The Nominating Committee may resolve and approve certain ad-hoc matters via circular resolutions provided that the circular resolutions are drawn up with detailed information and must be signed by all members of the Nominating Committee.

-4.4 Annual General Meeting
+5.4 Annual General Meeting

-The Chairman (or in his absence, an alternate to the member of the Nominating Committee) of the Nominating Committee shall attend the Annual General Meeting and be prepared to answer questions concerning the appointment of Executive and Non-Executive Directors and the Nominating Committee's scope.
+The Chairman (or in his absence, any member of the Nominating Committee) of the Nominating Committee shall attend the Annual General Meeting and be prepared to answer questions concerning the appointment of Executive and Non-Executive Directors, as well as questions in relation to the Nominating Committee's scope of duty.

+5.5 The Nominating Committee meeting may be held at two (2) or more venues within or outside Malaysia using any technology that enable the Nominating Committee members as a whole to participate for the entire duration of the meeting.
+The technology to be used for the purpose of this paragraph must enable each Nominating Committee member taking part in the meeting to communicate simultaneously with each of the Nominating Committee members and may include telephone, video conferencing, or any other audio and/or visual device which permits instantaneous communication.

+5.6 The Company Secretary of the Company shall be the Secretary of the Committee.

-- 5.1 The Nominating Committee shall regulate its own procedure, in particular: - i. the calling of meetings; - ii. the notice to be given of such meetings; - iii. the voting and proceedings of such meetings; - iv. the keeping of minutes; and - v. the custody, production and inspection of such minutes. - 5.2 The secretary shall keep minutes of each meeting which shall be distributed to each member of the Committee.
-The Chairman of the Nominating Committee shall report to the Boardon each meeting.
+6.1 The Nominating Committee shall regulate its own procedure, in particular:- (a) the calling of meetings;

+- (b) the notice to be given of such meetings; - (c) the voting and proceedings of such meetings; - (d) the keeping of minutes; and - (e) the custody, production and inspection of such minutes.

+6.2 The Secretary shall keep minutes of each meeting which shall be distributed to each member of the Committee.
+The Chairman of the Nominating Committee shall report to the Board on each meeting.

+This Terms of Reference was revised and approved by the Board to be adopted by the Nominating Committee on 29 June 2022.

+Appendix D